Novartis/Jenkins-LSCI/README.md

 For general assistance with CellProfiler you can consult the [CellProfiler User Group](http://forum.cellprofiler.org/)

 The [BioUno](http://biouno.org) open source project and [BioUno Google user group](https://groups.google.com/forum/#!forum/biouno-users) can provide additional guidance and assistance in setting up Jenkins for bioinformatics and data science applications

+##Attributions
+The Jenkins-LSCI project is not associated with the [Jenkins](https://jenkins.io/)(https://jenkins.io/) project.
+The name "Jenkins" is a registered trademark in the USA (#4664929), held by  [Software in the Public Interest](http://www.spi-inc.org/) (SPI).
+The [Jenkins-LSCI logo](./userContent/images/Jenkins_LifeSci.png) is derivative work from the original [Jenkins logo] (https://wiki.jenkins-ci.org/display/JENKINS/Logo) licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).

 ##License
 The Jenkins-LSCI code is provided under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt) license